substrate-system/request/README.md

 ## example

 ### create an instance
-In a web browser, pass an instance of [ky](https://github.com/sindresorhus/ky), and return an extended instance of `ky` that will automatically add a signature to the header as a `Bearer` token.
+In a web browser, pass an instance of [ky](https://github.com/sindresorhus/ky), and return an extended instance of `ky`, that will automatically add a signature to the header as a `Bearer` token.

+The header is a base64 encoded Bearer token.
+It looks like `Bearer eyJzZXEiOjE...`

 ```ts
 import { test } from '@socketsupply/tapzero'